smueller18/solar-thermal-climate-system/consumer/postgres/src/README.md

 - postgresql-dev
 - librdkafka

-Required python packages:
+Required non-standard python packages:
-- os
-- logging
-- signal
-- io
-- datetime
-- threading
 - avro-python3
 - psycopg2
 - pykafka

 Install all required libraries and python packages.

-## How to use
+## Getting started
 First, clone this project to your local PC.
 Then, you can run `database_writer.py`.
+For parameterization, environment variables are used.
 ```
 $ git clone https://github.com/smueller18/solar-thermal-climate-system.git
 $ cd solar-thermal-climate-system/consumer/postgres/src/
 $ python3 database_writer.py
 ```
-Here is a list of all variables which can be set by environment variables.
+Here is a list of all variables which can be set by environment variables. `__dirname__` is a placeholder for the absolute path to the directory of `database_writer.py`.

 | variable | default | type | info |
 | --- | --- | --- | --- |